-This factsheet is for people who are having a coronary angioplasty, or who would like information about it including pricing for angioplasty in various countries such as Poland, Ukraine.
+This page is for people who are having a coronary angioplasty, or who would like information about it including pricing for angioplasty in various countries such as Poland, Ukraine.

 Coronary angioplasty is a procedure used to unblock blood vessels that supply the heart with blood.
 Fatty material can build up on the inside of blood vessels.
 Coronary angioplasty flattens the fatty material against the wall of the blood vessel, which allows blood to flow more freely.

 You will meet the doctor carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

 The average price in Eastern Europe, countries like Poland, Ukraine, Slovenia, Latvia – the price of angioplasty all included would be about 3000 GBP.
 Period of rehabilitation, hospital stay –3-4 days.
 Costs of hospital stay for angioplasty procedure would be 150 -180 GBP a day in a semi private room.
 Costs of consumables for angioplasty –1500 GBP.
 Medicare-4u offers angioplasty procedure for as low as 2980 GBP all included.

 Recovering from a coronary angioplasty What are the risks?